Quick Links

 • have met any other criteria set out by the London Borough of Havering.

-Professionals are welcome to visit the School to see the ARP setting.
+Professionals are welcome to visit the School to see the setting.
 Visits are strictly by appointment only.
-Please contact Sarah Speller, ARP Teacher, via the School Office.
+Please contact Sarah Speller, Lead Teacher, via the School Office.

-What happens if my child is offered a place in the ARP?
+What happens if my child is offered a place in the SEND Unit?

-When a child is offered a place, the authority will notify parents and the ARP.
-The ARP teacher will contact your child’s current school in order to set up a transition program.
+When a child is offered a place, the authority will notify parents and the SEND Unit.
+The Lead teacher will contact your child’s current school in order to set up a transition program.

 School Times